Tw1sm/RITM/README.md

 3. Replays the sniffed AS-REQ to a DC after changing the SPN to usernames/SPNs provided via a file
 4. Outputs any roasted account hashes

+[Post about RITM](https://tw1sm.substack.com/p/roast-in-the-middle).
 For a greater level of technical detail I recommend reading Charlie's blog.

-Attempting to man-in-the-middle too many targets may cause latency issues for the victim's machines.
+_WARNING: Attempting to man-in-the-middle too many targets may cause latency issues for the victim's machines.
 RITM has only been tested on <5 targets at a time.
+Specifying network equipment as targets with `-t/--targets` and subsequently ARP spoofing against them will likely have a negative effect on the network._

 RITM will restore the ARP caches of target machines upon completion or `Ctrl-C`.
 If an uncaught error is thrown and RITM errors out, you can restart RITM and quickly `Ctrl-C` to restore ARP caches.